That Which Is Not Drawn

 Rosalind C. Morris, William Kentridge

-For more than three decades, William Kentridge has been exploring the most vexing questions of our time: the nature of subjectivity, the possibilities of revolution, the legacy of the Enlightenment in Africa and thought about time itself.
-While doing so, his work has pushed the boundaries of the media in which he poses these questions, allowing viewers to reflect with him on the tasks and the limits of representation, the traditions of landscape and self-portraiture, the possibilities for animated drawing and the labour of art.
+For more than three decades, artist William Kentridge has explored in his work the nature of subjectivity, the possibilities of revolution, the Enlightenment’s legacy in Africa, and the nature of time itself.
+At the same time, his creative work has stretched the boundaries of the very media he employs.
+Though his pieces have allowed viewers to encounter the traditions of landscape and self-portraiture, the limits of representation and the possibilities for animated drawing, and the labor of art, no guide to understanding the full scope of his art has been available until now.

-For five days, Kentridge sat with Rosalind Morris to talk about his work.
-In this book, the result of that remarkably wide-ranging conversation, they probe as deeply into the techniques by which Kentridge works as the psychic and philosophical underpinnings of his oeuvre.
-Kentridge elaborates several key concerns of his art, including the virtues of bastardy, the ethics of provisionality, the nature of translation and the activity of the viewer.
-And together they trace the migration of images across his works, and think through the possibilities for a revolutionary art that remains committed to its own transformation.
+For five days, Kentridge sat with Rosalind C. Morris to talk about his work.
+The result—That Which Is Not Drawn—is a wide-ranging conversation and deep investigation into the artist’s techniques and into the psychic and philosophical underpinnings of his body of work.
+In these pages, Kentridge explains the key concerns of his art, including the virtues of bastardy, the ethics of provisionality, the nature of translation and the activity of the viewer.
+And together, Kentridge and Morris trace the migration of images across his works and consider the possibilities for a revolutionary art that remains committed to its own transformation.

 William Kentridge is one of most prominent contemporary artists in the world.
 Best known for his animated films based on charcoal drawings, he also works in prints, books, collage, sculpture and the performing arts.
 In the past two years, his work has been seen at the Metropolitan Opera and MoMA in New York, Jeu de Paume and the Louvre in Paris, La Scala in Milan, the Israel Museum in Jerusalem and the Albertina Museum in Vienna.
 In 2010, Kentridge received the Kyoto Prize in recognition of his contributions in the field of arts and philosophy.
 In 2011, he was elected as an honorary member of the American Academy of Arts and Letters and awarded the degree of Doctor of Literature honoris causa by the University of London.